suriyanath/Yantra-Ardublock/README.md

 # Ardublock
-A Graphical Programming Language for Dwenguino
+A Graphical Programming Language for Dwenguino & Induino

 Prerequisites: Arduino IDE and Maven tool